If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

 You need to find that sweet spot.

-Personally, I usually prefer to pay that little bit extra for a comprehensive policy.
+Personally, I usually prefer to pay that little bit extra for a more comprehensive than “bare bones” policy.

 2) Compare, Compare, Compare!

-The greatest thing to do when researching travel insurance options, is to compare as many different policy quotes as possible before making your decision.
+The greatest thing to do when researching travel insurance options, is to compare a variety of different policy quotes before making your decision.

 Focus on their benefits, flaws and value for money.
 Also take the time to check out customer reviews.